Tap and die: Die

-Die nuts, also known as rethreading dies, are dies made for cleaning up damaged threads, have no split for resizing and are made from a hexagonal bar so that a wrench may be used to turn them.
-The process of repairing damaged threads is referred to as "chasing."
+Rethreading dies, also known as Die nuts, are dies made for cleaning up damaged threads, which is referred to as "chasing."
+These dies have no split for resizing, minimal "gullet" and are made from a hexagonal bar sized so that the wrench used for a standard nut of that size may be used to turn them.
 Rethreading dies cannot be used to cut new threads as they lack chip forming teeth.
-However the external profile of a die does not strictly map to its function.
+Note, however the external profile of a die does not strictly map to its function.
 Manufacturers of dies have produced models in a hex form which are intended for the creation of new threads.
 These appear identical to solid dies in all aspects besides the external shape.
 Hexagonal thread cutting dies are used with a die stock with hexagonal holding features.

 Lubricants

 The use of a suitable lubricant is essential with most tapping and threading operations.
 Recommended lubricants for some common materials are as follows: